 Key Features of Waterfall Model

-Sequential Approach: With the Waterfall Model, software is built one step at a time, with each part of the project finished before moving on to the next.
+- Sequential Approach: The Waterfall Model creates software one step at a time, with each part of the project finished before moving on to the next.

-Document-Driven Method: The Waterfall Model depends on a lot of paperwork to make sure the project is well-defined and the project team is working towards clear goals.
+- Approach Based on Documents: The Waterfall Model needs a lot of paperwork to make sure the project is well-defined and the team is working toward clear goals.

-Quality Control: In the Waterfall Model, testing and quality control are very important at every stage of the project.
-This ensures that the end product meets all stakeholders' needs and expectations.
+- Quality Check: Testing and quality check are very important at every stage of the project in the Waterfall Model.
+This ensures the final result fulfills stakeholder expectations.

 6 Phases of Waterfall Model in Software Engineering